John returned to Mexico again in February 2017 to tour the ancient Mayan sites and enjoy the bird and wildlife to be found there. This time

 of some special species which included Ocellated Turkey, Great Curassow, Crested Guan and Spotted Wood Quail as well as herds of White-lipped Peccary,

 White nosed Coati, Grey Fox, Forest Rabbit, Central American Spider Monkey and Yucatan Mantled Howler Monkey.
+At the coastal sites of Celestun and

 A pair of White tailed Hawks sit by their nest in the northern Yucatan